biopet/biopet/docs/general/memory.md

 - **Resident limit**: (*core_memory* + (0.5 * *retries*)) * *residentFactor*
 - **Vmem limit**: (*core_memory* + (0.5 * *retries*)) * (*vmemFactor* + (0.5 * *retries*))

-We asume here that the cluster will amplify those values by the number of threads.
+We assume here that the cluster will amplify those values by the number of threads.
 If this is not the case for your cluster please contact us.

 #### Total values
 - **Memory limit** (used for java jobs): (*core_memory* + (0.5 * *retries*)) * *threads*